weeb-edu/katacoda-demos/helm-demonstration/step5.md

 ---- NOTE: replace this with ENV variable templating ----

----- NOTE: custom values.yaml files if needed ----
+---- NOTE: explain use cases for values.yaml files ----

 Confirm your version changes before running the upgrade command: